 The Branch will have detailed IT risk management methods, to improve the security protection of the computer systems, networking and production environments.
 In addition, a comprehensive and effective IT risk management framework will be implemented and will adhere to the HO’s “IT Risk Management Regulations”.

-.
+Pandemic Risk

+The branch defines a pandemic as a global outbreak of a disease.
+Pandemics happen when a new virus emerges to infect people and can spread between people sustainably as there is little to no pre-existing immunity against the new virus, it spreads worldwide.

+Manco will always put staff health and safety first but will act in accordance to UK Government and/or World Health Organisation advice.
+In such events, the branch will invocate its ‘Business Continuity Plan’ which could include the following phases:

+Phase 1

+Department shift work – Head of Departments to agree staff arrangement to split their departments into weekly office/home teams.

+Flexible hours – Head of Departments to agree with staff flexible hours to attempt to avoid London rush-hours.

+Head of HR to arrange daily monitoring of staff members health and ability to work

+Phase 2

+All staff work from home - full work from home invocation due to lock-down of London

+Phase 3

+Staff ill/unable to work – back-up plan to be put in place to cover all critical positions requiring 2 people authentication process

+Head of IT to ensure Head Office support/back-up available to change existing system control protocols in emergency situations.

+Phase 4

+Return to work – guidance to be developed to determine when it is safe to return to work

 Risk Appetite Statement - Governance

 The governance framework around the Branch’s RAS along with roles and responsibilities are covered in the Risk Management Framework.
 The local responsibility for the review and challenge of the RAS lies with ManCo, within the criteria set in the DOA and oversight of HO’s International Business Committee.